 The Capital Defensive investment option is structured for investors with an investment time horizon of at least 2 years.
-Over this period it aims to earn a return averaging 1.5% in excess of the rate of inflation.
+Over this period it aims to earn a return averaging 0.5% in excess of the rate of inflation.
 However annual returns may be volatile.
-Using the Standard Risk Measure developed by ASFA and the FSC, its risk level is classified as 'low' (Risk band 2) meaning that a negative annual return may occur between 0.5 to 1 year over a 20 year period.
+Using the Standard Risk Measure developed by ASFA and the FSC, its risk level is classified as 'medium' (Risk band 4) meaning that a negative annual return may occur between 2 to 3 years over a 20 year period.